s0nderlabs/pragma./docs/concepts/smart-accounts.md

 - Future: social recovery options

 ### Best Practices
-1. Use a secure Google/email account
+1. Use a secure Google/email/social account
 2. Enable 2FA on your login provider
-3. Don't share your session key
+3. Don't share your session key information
-4. Revoke delegations you don't recognize
+4. Disconnect if you notice suspicious activity